-Bamboo shoots are the new growing shoots from the base and are tender in nature and used for food and medicinal purposes in various culture.
-Some countries considered eating bamboo shoot as a traditional delicacy and just like any other food item it has set of health benefits and side effects.
-One of the best features of bamboo shoots is that they contain low fat and cholesterol and high in dietary fiber and carbohydrate.
+Bamboo shoots are the new growing shoots from the base and are tender in nature and used for food and medicinal purposes in various cultures.
+Some countries considered eating bamboo shoot like a traditional delicacy and just like any other food item bamboo shoots have a set of health benefits like they contain low fat and cholesterol and high in dietary fiber and carbohydrate.

 Bamboo is large woody grass scientifically known as Bambuseae and belongs to the family Poaceae.
-Wide conditions are suitable for the growth of bamboo plant.
-The adapting capacity of bamboo is very wide and can survive under a huge range of soil condition and temperature and water availability.
-Bamboo plant is also used for a wide range of human activities like these plants can be used for making furniture, for fencing, pulp, paper, flooring, roofing, as a medicinal plant, in some parts of the world young shoots of this plants, are eaten in the form of vegetable and soups.
+Wide conditions are suitable for the growth of bamboo plants.
+The adapting capacity of bamboo is very wide and can survive under a huge range of soil conditions and temperature and water availability.
+The bamboo plant is also used for a wide range of human activities like these plants can be used for making furniture, for fencing, pulp, paper, flooring, roofing, as a medicinal plant, in some parts of the world young shoots of this plants, are eaten in the form of vegetable and soups.

-Today with the change in climate and increase concern regarding healthy food and health care, bamboo shoot may be considered as one of the new food introduced in a day to day life.
-Bamboo plants are basically gass family can grow easily and required very less care.
+Today with the change in climate and increase concern regarding healthy food and health care, the bamboo shoots may be considered as one of the new food introduced in a day to day life.
+Bamboo plants are basically grass family can grow easily and required very little care.

 Bamboo shoots are high in dietary fiber content around 1.5 g per 100 g of bamboo shoots(1).
 Again this number may vary depending upon the type of bamboo species.
 Dietary fiber is very essential for a healthy living.
 These fibers in the diet help in controlling the blood sugar level thus keep a check on the diabetes level.